Skip to main content

 Examples

 Capacity building, East Africa.
-A DFID-funded organisational capacity-building programme in Uganda worked with six district health management teams (DHMTs) as boundary partners.
+A DFID-funded organisational capacity-building program in Uganda worked with six district health management teams (DHMTs) as boundary partners.
 Outcome Challenges focused on DHMTs developing and implementing evidence-based district health plans.
 Progress markers tracked from attending training through to using monitoring data in quarterly planning meetings through to adjusting annual budgets based on performance data.
 One DHMT reached "Love to See" markers (budget reallocation based on data) at 30 months; others were at "Like to See" (routine data use in meetings) at the same point.
-The differentiation helped the programme target intensive support where it was needed.
+The differentiation helped the program target intensive support where it was needed.

 Compared To